Spotlighting Mainstay Supportive Housing Families: Paul Zerola

 Nicole says the Mainstay Supportive Housing model for independent living for adults with developmental disabilities has been the perfect solution for her family.

-“This is a special in-between environment,” she said, for adults with Down Syndrome and other intellectual disabilities who are ready to move out of their parents’ house but can’t live on their own.
+“This is a special in-between environment,” she said, for adults with Down Syndrome and other intellectual and developmental disabilities who are ready to move out of their parents’ house but can’t live on their own.

 Related Posts